aloretocornidez/workshops/linux-workshop/readme.md

 Great question, my personal recommendation for most people who are on windows is to either

-- Begin with an ubuntu Virtual Machine to prepare themselves for dual booting.
+- Begin with an Ubuntu Virtual Machine to prepare themselves for dual booting.
 - Use windows WSL so that they can get the best (and worst) of both operating systems.